mmgen/mmgen-wallet/doc/wiki/Test-Suite.md

 ```

 The daemon should now start automatically every time the system is booted.
 It
-may also be started and stopped manually at the DOS or MSYS2 prompt as follows
+may also be started and stopped manually at the DOS or MSYS2 prompt (via admin
-(PowerShell must be running with admin privileges):
+PowerShell) as follows:

 ```text
 # net start msys2_sshd